SDG 17 - Strategic Initiatives

 International Collaboration to Measure SDGs

-Western University participates in gathering and measuring data for SDGs through membership in several local, regional, and global networks.
-Participation in these networks supports collaboration, learning, and impact in sustainability.
+Western University actively participates in gathering and measuring data for SDGs through membership in several global networks.
 These networks represent a wide range of organizations working in the field of sustainability at different scales and with different focus areas.
-Participating in these networks helps Western to advance sustainability initiatives on campus and in partnership with other organizations.
+Participating in these networks helps Western to advance sustainability initiatives both on- and off-campus in partnership with other organizations.

-- AASHE: The Association for the Advancement of Sustainability in Higher Education is a global organization dedicated to promoting sustainability in higher education.
-Since 2011, Western has submitted data for the Sustainability Tracking, Assessment & Rating System, which is a framework for colleges and universities to measure their sustainability performance.
+- Association for the Advancement of Sustainability in Higher Education: AASHE is a global organization dedicated to promoting sustainability in higher education.
+Since 2011, Western has submitted data for its Sustainability Tracking, Assessment & Rating System, a framework for colleges and universities to measure their sustainability performance.

-- Sustainable Development Solutions Network: Works under the auspices of the UN Secretary-General to mobilize the world's universities, think tanks, and national laboratories for action on the Sustainable Development Goals (SDGs) and the Paris Agreement on Climate Change; empower societies through free online education; and translate scientific evidence and ideas into solutions and accountability.
+- Sustainable Development Solutions Network: Western is a member of the SDSN, which operates under the auspices of the UN Secretary-General to mobilize the world’s universities, think tanks, and national laboratories for action on the SDGs and the Paris Agreement on Climate Change.
+SDSN empowers societies through free online education and translate scientific evidence and ideas into solutions and accountability.

-- University Climate Change Coalition (UC3): This coalition connects 23 of the world’s leading research universities committed to accelerating climate action on campus, in communities, and at a global scale.
-Second Nature supports UC3 universities to collaborate effectively, share knowledge, foster cross-sector partnerships, and drive meaningful and scalable action on climate change, including annual progress reporting.
+- University Climate Change Coalition: Western is a member of the UC3, a Second Nature initiative, which connects 23 of the world’s leading research universities committed to accelerating climate action on campus, in communities, and globally.
+Second Nature supports UC3 universities to collaborate effectively, share knowledge, facilitate cross-sector partnerships, and drive meaningful and scalable action on climate change, including annual progress reporting.
+Western is also an active participant in this annual progress reporting.

 Education for SDGs